-One of the basic ingredients of any software is that before you deliver it to the end user you want to make sure that it works properly.
-The question is how we need to adapt our approach to testing to take account of the cloud-based, highly distributed nature of serverless architecture.
+One of the basic ingredients of any software is that before you deliver it to the end-user you want to make sure that it works properly.
+The question is how we need to adapt our approach to testing and debugging serverless architectures, given their cloud-based, highly distributed nature.

 In order to do that, one of the major changes has been the move away from the endless cycle of developing the software and then, at the end of the development phase, handing it off to the QA or testing department, who then send it back to the developer to fix.
 Instead we’ve moved towards the concept called “shift left”.